Last updated on September 30, 2025

 Smuggler's Surprise | Illustration by Jonas De Ro

 What do you think about spree?
-Is it a good way to introduce a new spin on modal cards, or do you just see it as the new kicker?
+Is it a good way to put a spin on modal cards, or do you just see it as another kicker?
 Personally, I quite like it, and I think it’s a clean way to codify modal spells/additional costs onto a card, although I feel like the keyword‘s flavor might tie it to the set a little bit too much, which could end up being a shame.

 Are there any spree cards that you have your eye on?
-Let us know down below or over at the Draftsim Discord what you’re going to be brewing around or adding to decks!
+Let us know with a comment or over at the Draftsim Discord your latest brewing spree!

 Follow Draftsim for awesome articles and set updates: